-"RESOLVED, that the Board hereby authorize a one-year renewal of the Maintenance Agreement with Lawson Software Americas, Inc. in the amount of \$68,626.02; and
+"RESOLVED, that the Board hereby authorize a one-year renewal of the Maintenance Agreement with Lawson Software Americas, Inc. in the amount of \$63,518.74; and support services as described hereinabove for a one-year period commencing June 1, 2012 through May 31, 2013; and

-BE IT FURTHER RESOLVED, that the Executive Director, her designee and/or the Chairman be and hereby are authorized to execute the Maintenance Agreement in an amount of \$68,626.02 with Lawson Software Americas, Inc. for the provision of payroll support services as described hereinabove for a one-year period commencing June 1, 2011 through May 31, 2012; and
+BE IT FURTHER RESOLVED, that the Executive Director, her designee and/or the Chairman be and hereby are authorized to execute the Maintenance Agreement in an amount of \$63,518.74 with Lawson Software Americas, Inc. for the provision of payroll